Utah Spring Ring

 ★ What’s the schedule?

-• The festival itself starts Saturday morning with breakfast, rehearsing through the day, and culminates into performing a free public concert.
+- The festival itself starts Saturday morning with set-up at 8:00 am and rehearsal at 9:00 am, rehearsing through the day, and culminates into performing a free public concert.

 ★ What do I need to bring?